Shakeskeyboarde/anglerci/README.md

 - No non-user generated code changes in your CI pipeline.
 - No extra commits/PRs for updating version numbers.
-- No constraints on commit structuring.
+- No constraints on commit structuring or changelog formatting.
 - No workflow learning curve requiring complicated commit fixups.

 Cons: